-Peaceful Protestors Illuminate Charlottesville During Candlelight Vigil
+Peaceful Protesters Illuminate Charlottesville During Candlelight Vigil

 “I wanted to make sure that other students coming here in the next couple of days, the next couple of weeks, and also those who were considering coming to the university felt like they could have that experience as well,” Mokhtar said.

-Wednesday’s vigil followed a memorial earlier in the day for 32-year-old Heather Heyer, a counter-protestor who was killed during Saturday’s clash that also injured at least 19.
+Wednesday’s vigil followed a memorial earlier in the day for 32-year-old Heather Heyer, a counter-protester who was killed during Saturday’s clash that also injured at least 19.
 Two state troopers assigned to the mayhem died in a helicopter crash.

-See the display of hope and calm as protestors raised their candles at the UVA candlelight vigil below.
+See the display of hope and calm as protesters raised their candles at the UVA candlelight vigil below.

 America does not do a good job of tracking incidents of hate and bias.
 We need your help to create a database of such incidents across the country, so we all know what’s going on.
 Tell us your story.